Purplaxo/SupernovaEditor/README.md

 <img width="1278" height="856" alt="image" src="https://github.com/user-attachments/assets/e5e13065-4c92-4445-8b75-1b20e5103551" />

+### Keybinds

+Full list of keybinds are found in the editor settings.
+A few actions are keybind-only, such as changing division, song speed or adjusting note size.

 # Downloads

 ⚠️ **Warning**: This tool is in its early stages of development.
 If you experience any bugs, please report them [here](https://github.com/Purplaxo/SupernovaEditor/issues).